 The advanced tag for the <head>-area must also be implemented:

 You can also label your AMPs with mark-ups.
 It is therefore possible, for example, to perfectly display news or recipe pages on mobile devices in the SERPs.
-News, for example, can be displayed with a corresponding markup in the so-called “carousel” from Google.
+For example, news articles can be displayed with a corresponding markup in the so-called “carousel” from Google.

 A news AMP article may be marked in this way: